What Makes a Good Wine Cellar? Top Organization Tips

 Darkness is also crucial because ultraviolet rays from light can cause wine to spoil.

-So, if you plan on aging wine for more than a year, then invest in a wine cooler, cellar, rent space at a refrigerated wine storage facility, or claim some real estate in your friend or family’s cellar!
+If you plan to age wine for more than a year, consider investing in a wine cooler, cellar, or renting space at a refrigerated storage facility.

 wine-folly-illustration-bottles-colors